WSMYKM3/ARfeatures_Quest3/README.md

 !!!!Please change your company name and package name in :"Edit-Project setting-Player", thanks you!

 ##Features Updated Diary:
-24.02.25: AR camera, hand gesture recognition;
-25.02.25:Hand Pose Detection 01100 updated, but wrapper has not worked;
+24.02.25: AR camera, hand gesture recognition 25.02.25:Hand Pose Detection 01100 updated, but wrapper has not worked;